Relative-partitioned index theorem: Some constructions in coarse index theory

-Because $M_i$ (and $N_i$) are not compact, the indices $\ind(\mathbf D_i)$ (and $\ind(D_i)$) might be too large.
-However, using $\psi$, it is possible to extract a finite part of these indices that reflects the difference of the operators.
-This construction is due to John Roe and we follow his argument as stated in \cite{Roe-Positive} and \cite{Roe-relative}.
+Because $M_i$ (and $N_i$) are not compact, the indices $\ind(\mathbf D_i)$ (and $\ind(D_i)$) might not be interesting.
+However, using $\psi$, it is possible to extract a part of these indices that reflects some geometric and topological contents of the difference of the operators and underlying spaces.
+This construction is the relative index and is introduced by J. Roe.
+We follow his arguments as stated in \cite{Roe-Positive} and \cite{Roe-relative} to construct a partitioned version of relative indices.